 - Health Home Care Management: With over 40 Care Managers, our Health Home Care Management Team provides outreach, engagement, and an array of additional services to high need individuals across the entire region to help them to stay healthy.
 Services include facilitating engagement and maintaining continuity of care with their health care providers.
 Through liaison with mental health and substance abuse providers, Care Managers ensure that individuals receive necessary medications, and obtain safe housing and social services (including food, benefits, and locating transportation) while offering linkage to other community supports that match each individual person’s unique needs.

-- Office of Mental Health Promotion (OMHP): In an effort to connect underrepresented and impoverished populations with culturally relevant and accessible mental health and wellness resources, the OMHP contributes to community initiatives surrounding mental health and wellness by fostering and learning from consumer and collegial partnerships.
-Using strength-based models, decreasing mental health and wellness disparities drive OMHP initiatives.
+- Office of Diversity, Inclusion, Culture, & Equity (DICE): In an effort to connect underrepresented and impoverished populations with culturally relevant and accessible mental health and wellness resources, DICE contributes to community initiatives surrounding mental health and wellness by fostering and learning from consumer and collegial partnerships.
+Using strength-based models, decreasing mental health and wellness disparities drive DICE initiatives.

 Education and Training